Clint Hurdle

 Labeled a "phenom" by Sports Illustrated at age twenty, Hurdle played 515 games at the major league level.
 After retiring from playing baseball, Hurdle became a manager.
 His eight seasons with the Rockies included leading the 2007 club to the franchise's first National League (NL) pennant.
 On November 14, 2010, the Pirates hired him to be their manager.
 In 2013, Hurdle led them to their first winning season and playoff appearance since 1992.
 He was named the NL Manager of the Year that season.

-Personal life
+Early life

 Clint Hurdle is named for his father, Clinton, who played collegiate baseball for Ferris State University.
 When Hurdle was four years old, the family moved from Michigan to Florida so his father could take a job at the Kennedy Space Center.
 As a child, Hurdle was a bat boy for the Cocoa Astros of the Florida State League.
 Hurdle graduated from Merritt Island High School in Merritt Island, Florida.
 He received a scholarship from the University of Miami to play college baseball and college football as a quarterback, and was accepted to Harvard University as well, but declined both to play professional baseball instead.

-Hurdle has been divorced twice; in addition to daughter Ashley (born 1985) from a previous marriage, Clint and third wife Karla (married 1999) have two children together, daughter Madison (who was born in 2002 with Prader-Willi Syndrome) and son Christian (born 2004).
-Hurdle is a recovering alcoholic and an advocate of Alcoholics Anonymous and other addiction treatment programs as well as for the Prader-Willi Syndrome Association.
-Janalee Heinemann, director of research and medical affairs for Prader-Willi Syndrome Association USA, told the Pittsburgh Tribune-Review, “For a lot of people, it takes time to regroup and think through things, but from the time [Madison] was a newborn, he was willing to be honest and say what she had and spread awareness.
-A lot of people in his position would just say, ‘I'm going to the best doctors and am doing this all privately,' because they can, but it wasn't enough to just help his kid.
-He wanted to help all kids.”